AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/accordion.md

 ## Methods {#accordion_methods}

-Accordion widget options and keyboard interaction mostly coincide with the Magento tabs widget methods.
+Accordion widget options and keyboard interaction mostly coincide with the tabs widget methods.

 The custom accordion methods are the following: